 The Command Prompt has finally been updated in Windows 10 with several small but useful features.
-The biggest feature is, of course, the ability to perform copy and paste operations using Ctrl + C and Ctrl + V keys.
+The most prominent feature is, of course, the ability to perform copy and paste operations using Ctrl + C and Ctrl + V keys.
 Besides that, the Command Prompt window can be maximized to occupy the entire screen if and when required.

 As you likely know, in previous versions of Windows, one had to use third-party tools to get transparent Command Prompt.
 We had even reviewed a small utility to get transparent Command Prompt in Windows 7.